Ku Klux Klan in Oregon: Racism in Oregon

 Starting when it was still a territory, Oregon had several laws which prohibited both enslaved and free African Americans from living in the state.
-The first law, which was passed in 1843, outlawed slavery with the exception of slavery which was part of a sentence for a crime.
-It was amended in 1844 so a limit could be set on how much time slave owners had to move their slaves out of the state before the state would free them.
-However, free Blacks were also not allowed to remain in the state, the punishment for staying in the state was a lashing, but this provision was repealed before it was ever enforced.
-A second law which barred African Americans from migrating into Oregon was passed in 1848, but it allowed those African Americans who were already residing in the state to stay; this law was overturned in 1854.
-When Oregon was admitted into the Union in 1859, its constitution contained an exclusionary law which prohibited Blacks from living in the state, owning property, or entering into contracts.
-The passage of the 14th Amendment effectively overrode this law, but it was not officially repealed until 1926.
+The first, passed in 1843, outlawed slavery except as punishment for a crime.
+It was amended in 1844 to limit how much time slave owners had to move their slaves out of the state before they would be freed by the state; free Blacks were not allowed to remain in the state, with a proposed punishment for staying in the state being a lashing (with this provision being repealed before it was enforced).
+In 1848, a law was passed barring African Americans from migrating into Oregon, but allowed those already residing in the state to stay; this law was overturned in 1854.

+The growth of the Democrat supported pro-slavery movement in the southwest quarter of the Oregon Territory was greatly influenced by the California Gold Rush.
+Oregonians and Southerners traveled in large numbers to the California gold mines during the 1850s.
+Wealthy Southerners brought slaves with them or captured local African Americans, Chinese, and Native Americans to work the mines - introducing Oregon miners to the advantages of slave labor.

+Many returning Oregon miners and Southern miners, relocating to the territory, brought the pro-slavery movement with them or a fear of cheap slave labor competition.
+Strong support from pro-slavery newspapers, backed by the National Democratic Party, helped influence many more territorial residents - especially residents living between the central Willamette Valley and the Southern border.
+However, few Oregonians had the resources to participate in slavery.
+Many believed slave-owning farmers, settling in Oregon, would out-compete their own small, independent farms.

+When Oregon was admitted into the Union in 1859, its constitution contained an exclusion law prohibiting Blacks from living in the state, owning property, or entering into contracts.
+The passage of the 14th Amendment in 1868 effectively overrode this law, but it was not officially repealed until 1926.

 Operations

-Ku Klux Klan's Expansion into Oregon
+Ku Klux Klan's expansion into Oregon

+With similar views of racism, white supremacy and anti-Catholic, anti-Semitic, and anti-immigrant stances, it was easy for the Klan to move into Oregon.
 The first member of the Ku Klux Klan was sworn in by Major Luther I. Powell in 1921 in Medford.
 During the same time, other members of the Klan were at work searching for new recruits across the state to add to their numbers and organize local chapters and klaverns.